 David Zach - Abolitionist / Advocate Against Human Trafficking

 David Zach is the lead singer and songwriter for the rock band Remedy Drive as well as an advocate in the fight against human trafficking.
-The band has recorded two concept albums to shine a light on slavery and to celebrate the modern day abolition.
-The band's community and fan base has contributed around $350,000 in donations and in-kind donations to the counter trafficking organization The Exodus Road.
+The band has recorded a trilogy of concept albums on justice to shine a light on slavery and to celebrate the modern-day abolition movement.
+The band's community and fan base have contributed over $500,000 in donations and in-kind donations to the counter-trafficking organization The Exodus Road.

-Upon returning from deployment overseas David uses the band and his platform to advocate for the victims of human trafficking, to shine a light on slavery and to speak about his time overseas with the goal of recruiting and funding the fight which is the modern underground railroad.
-He has spoken at many of the major festivals during talkback sessions, main stages and seminar tents.
-He also speaks at colleges, conferences, high school campuses and churches.
+Upon returning from deployment overseas David uses the band and his platform to advocate for the victims of human trafficking, to shine a light on slavery, and to speak about his time overseas with the goal of recruiting and funding this work.
+He has spoken at many of the major festivals during talkback sessions, main stages, and seminar tents.
+He also speaks at universities, conferences, and places of worship.
 David's message centers upon a core belief of both Remedy Drive and The Exodus Road - "Justice is in the hands of the ordinary".

 To find out more about bringing David Zach and/or Remedy Drive to an event please contact firstname.lastname@example.org.
 To find more about The Exodus Road go to theexodusroad.com/remedydrive.
 For press inquiries contact email@example.com.